 Welcome to Scarleteen: we're so glad you found us!
-You're in the excellent company of millions of young people who've used our site and it's services every year since 1998 for sexuality, sex, sexual health & relationships information, advice and support, and we're happy to have you here.
+You're in the excellent company of millions of young people who've used our site and its services every year since 1998 for sexuality, sex, sexual health, relationship information, advice and support.
 Because we've been around so long and been so busy, there are thousands and thousands of pages of information here, so sometimes new users feel a little bit lost about how to get started.
 The following should help make you an expert at navigating the site and all it has to offer in no time flat!

 As you can find on the front page, right in the middle, under the text that reads "Need Help Now?" we have a few ways to get you connected with help pretty darn fast:

 1) You can go to our message boards.You need to register to use them, but that only takes a minute and an active email address where you can collect your password and then log in.
 After you do that, you can post at the boards, and a member of our staff or volunteer squad will usually reply within a few hours, often far sooner.

 2) If you are in the United States, and have a cell phone, you can use our SMS service, where you can ask for help from one of our staff or volunteers directly.
-To do that, you will text #66746 to keyword: ASKST.
+To do that, just text your questions to: (206) 866-2279.
+The service is free on our end, but message and data rates from your mobile provider may apply.

 Near the top right of every page, including the front page, you'll see a search window you can use to search for whatever you like.
 On the front page, you can also check out some new or featured articles we suggest.

 From the front page, or any other page on the site, you'll all see wide swatch of white, top and center, which contains the indexes for the site.